Family bike ride has a smooth beginning

-Wanaka is on the South Island of New Zealand just over an hour from Queenstown.
+Wanaka is on the South Island of New Zealand just over an hour from the adventure capital of Queenstown.
 Locals say it’s how Queenstown was 20 years ago.
 Wanaka (rhymes with Monika) seemed like it would be the perfect place in New Zealand.
 It’s a small town (then again, all towns in NZ are small), with a view of the beautiful Lake Wanaka.
 The lake is blue.
 Really, really, blue.
-It looks like a wonderful place for a family bike ride, so we rented bikes for a leisurely ride around the lake.
+It looks like a wonderful place for a family bike ride (as opposed to the World’s Steepest Street), so we rented bikes for a leisurely ride around the lake.

 After going a mile or so, I fell over into a splinter mania which got in my feet, hands, and stuck to my handlebars.
 In the process, I bruised the sides of my knees.
 In an attempt to deal with the splinters stuck in the handlebars, I put my mom’s socks on my hands.
 Nice, right?

 Things go downhill quickly

 After several miles of bike riding, we took a turn off our easy ride onto a hardcore mountain biking trail.
 Steep, narrow paths never equal fun times.
 Imagine a three foot wide trail with people coming both directions speeding around sharp turns.
 On one side of the treacherous path is rock wall, on the other is a drop off right into the frigid lake.
 That’s what it looked like.